Alek Thomas Player Props: Diamondbacks vs. Dodgers

 - The Dodgers' 2.81 team ERA was No. 1 among all league pitching staffs.

-- Syndergaard will start for the Dodgers, his first of the season.
+- May (0-0) makes the start for the Dodgers, his second of the season.

-- The 30-year-old right-hander started and threw three innings when he last appeared Friday, Nov.
-4 against the Houston Astros.
+- His most recent appearance came on Saturday against the Arizona Diamondbacks, when the right-hander threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.